wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 4.0.2 =
+* Control inline share buttons for each page/post
+* Bug fixes

 = 4.0.1 =
 * Frictionless integration with AddThis Dashboard.